dnizzolo/ski/README.md

 and lambda calculus.
 You can parse terms from strings with the usual grammar and perform operations on them such as reduction or translations from a system to another.
-In order to make lambda calculus easier to handle, the system can parse and evaluate a lambda program.
+In order to make lambda calculus easier to handle, the system can parse and evaluate lambda programs.

 ## Examples